The Construct Image

 - User remapping — adjusts the

-claudeuser’s UID/GID to match your host user - Claude Code installation — installs the Claude Code CLI
+agentuser’s UID/GID to match your host user - Agent installation — installs every agent declared in the role manifest

-- Plugin installation — any Claude plugins declared in the agent manifest
+- Plugin installation — any Claude plugins declared in the role manifest

 Extending the construct

-Section titled “Extending the construct”Agent repos add their tools on top of the construct.
+Section titled “Extending the construct”Role repos add their tools on top of the construct.
 The construct provides the foundation — agents provide the specialization:

 - Agent authors focus on their tools, not infrastructure